Ilyushin/datascience-docker-container-nvidia/README.md

 # datascience-docker-container-nvidia
-Docker image for IBM supercomputers which contains GPUs.
+Docker image for IBM supercomputers which contain GPUs.